swissup/swissup.github.io/m1/easytabs/use-cases.md

     });
 ```

-For example, the code below shows how to add onclick event to the `Write Review` and `Read Reviews` links:
+For example, the code below shows how to add the onclick event to the `Write
+Review` and `Read Reviews` links:

 ```js
 $$('.rating-links a, .no-rating a').each(function(el) {